siddsuresh97/siddsuresh97.github.io/_pages/about.md

 Hi!
 ======

-I am Siddharth, a second year graduate student in the [Psychology Department](https://psych.wisc.edu/) and the [Computer Science Department][https://www.cs.wisc.edu/] at the [University of Wisconsin - Madison](https://www.wisc.edu/).
+I am Siddharth, a third-year graduate student in the [Psychology Department](https://psych.wisc.edu/) and the [Computer Science Department][https://www.cs.wisc.edu/] at the [University of Wisconsin - Madison][https://www.wisc.edu/].
 I am interested in the intersection of Cognitive Science and Artificial Intelligence.
-My research interests including using computational modelling techniques like Deep Learning and Machine Learning to understand our brains better.
-I also use techniques from Cognitive Science to understand AI models.
+My research interests include using computational modelling techniques like Deep Learning and Machine Learning to understand our brains reprsent semantic information.
+I also use techniques from Cognitive Science to understand semantic representations in AI models.

 I'm affiliated with the [Knowledge and Concepts Lab](http://concepts.psych.wisc.edu/) and the [Visual Cognition Lab](https://emilyward.org/wordpress/).
 Prior to joining as a PhD student, I worked as a Research Specialist at the [Visual Cognition Lab](https://emilyward.org/wordpress/) after graduating from undergrad in 2019.
 During my undergrad, I spent a summer at [Brown University](https://www.brown.edu/) working at the [Serre Lab](https://serre-lab.clps.brown.edu/person/thomas-serre/).
 I also spent 6 months at [VMware](https://www.vmware.com/in.html) in Bangalore, India as a R&D intern during spring 2019.